 Chelsea and Westminster context and pilot scope

 Chelsea and Westminster Hospital NHS Foundation Trust is a 475 bedded acute inner London hospital.
 It has 3000 staff, 70,000 admissions per year, and 113,000 A&E presentations.
 The Acute Assessment Unit was set up in 2010 as a response to increasing pressures on A&E services.
-It treats on average 74 patients per day, and has a dedicated team of medical, surgical, nursing and therapist staff.
-The unit is a joint Medical Assessment Unit, Surgical Assessment Unit and Coronary Care Unit.
+It treats on average 74 patients per day and has a dedicated team of medical, surgical, nursing, and therapist staff.
+The unit is a joint Medical Assessment Unit, Surgical Assessment Unit, and Coronary Care Unit.
 It has both trolleys (10) and beds (44).
-It is staffed by a surgical team and medical team doing 4 month rotations, with 6 consultants, 4 registrars, 9 SHOs and 6 HOs, a nursing team of 61, highly skilled with additional training to support the unit’s work, a small pharmacy team of 1 pharmacist and 1 pharmacy technician and a small team of therapists (physiotherapists and occupational therapists with additional training) shared with the rest of the trust.
+It is staffed by a surgical team and medical team doing 4-month rotations, with 6 consultants, 4 registrars, 9 SHOs and 6 HOs, a nursing team of 61, highly skilled with additional training to support the unit’s work, a small pharmacy team of 1 pharmacist and 1 pharmacy technician and a small team of therapists (physiotherapists and occupational therapists with additional training) shared with the rest of the trust.
 It is open 24hrs a day, 7 days per week.
-Patients are initially assessed in the unit and a decision made on their estimated LOS.
+Patients are initially assessed in the unit and a decision is made on their estimated LOS.
 Patients with an expected LOS of less than 48 hours remain on the unit and greater than 48 hours are admitted to an appropriate ward in the hospital.
 Patients present to the unit from A&E or direct from GPs.
 GPs go through a telephone triage prior to the patient presenting to the unit

 AAU was chosen for the pilot because it was considered better at managing deteriorating patients and staff on the unit were very enthusiastic about improving the service and using technology to do this.
 Running the pilot would require staff to capture the vital signs data twice (double data entry) until the pilot’s completion but this was considered acceptable to the staff.
 The wider intention is to roll out ThinkVitals across the entire trust.
 AAU has also been assessing the use of various devices for the usability (size of screen display and size of device) of the product.
-So far the iPad or android device of same size seem to be the best in terms of portability of device and screen display.
+So far the iPad or Android device of the same size seems to be the best in terms of portability of device and screen display.